imrisa/data_analysis/README.md

 - Type:
     - RandomForestRegressor: To handle non-linear relation to have more accuracy.

-- RMSE is a little bit changed from the previous 0.49 to 0.39, but doesn't mean
+- RMSE is a little bit changed from the previous 0.49 to 0.39, but does not necessarily guarantee that the prediction is "more accurate" because the model might be overfitting.
+  Although,
     - standardizes variance makes the prediction easier because all features are closer
     - captured the non-linear relation is crucial because linear regression is robust to the outliner

+ By observing each scatter plot, the patterns are like the same as the previous, such as most of data gather around the same rate, so it is hard to tell if the prediction is accurate or not.
+For example, carbohydrates vs Actual average rating is below and the rest of the features have similar patterns.
  <iframe
-  src="scatterplot_every_features_regression.html"
+  src="scatterplot_carbohydrates_regression.html"
   width="800"
   height="600"
   frameborder="0"